-Some medications have had positive effects on particular symptoms (such as aggressive or hyperactive behaviour).
-Measuring the effects properly is not easy, however, and symptoms need to be monitored very carefully.
+Some medications have had positive effects on particular symptoms, like aggressive or hyperactive behaviour.
+But measuring the effects properly isn’t easy, and symptoms need to be monitored very carefully.
 You can discuss this with the prescribing doctor.

-Also, there is still a real need for more research on the long-term side effects of medication, because many medications used or suggested have never been tested on children.
-Instead, they have been trialled with adults, and it is only assumed that they will work with children.
+Also, more research is needed on the long-term side effects of medication, because many medications have never been tested on children.
+Instead, they’ve been trialled with adults, and it’s only assumed that they’ll work with children.

-Some medications that have shown to be ineffective and/or harmful for children with autism include:
+Some medications that have been shown to be ineffective and/or harmful for children with ASD include:

-Developmental approaches to ASD aim to help children with forming positive, meaningful relationships with other people.
+Developmental approaches to autism spectrum disorder (ASD) aim to help children with forming positive, meaningful relationships with other people.
 They focus on teaching children social and communication skills in everyday, structured settings.
-They also aim to help children develop skills for daily living (often called 'functional' and 'motor' skills).
+They also aim to help children develop skills for daily living.

-Although there isn’t enough good-quality research on developmental interventions, results of studies done on small parts of some of them have shown positive results.
+Although there isn’t enough good-quality research on developmental interventions, studies on small parts of some of these interventions have shown positive results.

 Developmental interventions are sometimes called ‘normalised’ interventions.

 Some approaches combine elements of behavioural and developmental methods, and also use new information about autism and typical development.

 Often a combined approach is the most effective, because it brings together characteristics of several good interventions.
 For example, any behavioural intervention will be much more effective if it’s also family-based.